 Lower Patapsco aquifer

-Water levels in the Lower Patapsco aquifer range from about 77.49 ft above sea level in northern Anne Arundel County (AA Bd 160) to about 84 ft below sea level at the Arnold well field (AA Cf 167).
+Water levels in the Lower Patapsco aquifer range from 77.26 ft above sea level in northern Anne Arundel County (AA Bd 160) to 86.18 ft below sea level in the Arnold well field (AA Cf 167).
 Water-level trends in the Lower Patapsco aquifer are stable or recovering in the Glen Burnie area.
-In the Crofton Meadows well field, water levels have shown lower levels between 2014 and 2019.
-The water-level trend at the Arnold well field (AA Cf 137 and AA Cf 167) has been stable or slightly increasing.
-Recent pumpage at the Crofton Meadows well field, ranges from 6,819,354 gallons per day (July 2018) to 3,483,870 gallons per day (May 2019).
-Recent pumpage at Arnold ranges from 6,110,483 gallons per day (July 2019) to 0 gallons per day (April 2018).
-Higher pumpage tends to occur during fall and summer, causing water levels in the observation wells to decline and lower pumpage occurs during winter and spring, causing water levels to rise.
+In the Crofton Meadows well field, water levels respond to withdrawals but show a relatively stable trend.
+Recent pumpage in Crofton ranges from 1.57 million gallons per day (Nov.
+2020) to 7.30 million gallons per day (Aug 2020).
+The water-level trend at the Arnold well field (AA Cf 137 and AA Cf 167) has remained stable.
+In Arnold, recent pumpage ranged from 2.28 million gallons per day (Dec 2020) to 7.60 million gallons per day (July 2020).
+Higher pumpage tends to occur during summer and fall, causing water levels in the observation wells to decline; lower pumpage occurs during winter and spring, causing water levels to rise.